A diminished value claim compensates a driver for the drop in a car's resale value after an accident.

 This is the lost value that is resulting from the quality of repairs.
 Let's say that the paint color is not a perfect match.
 Or maybe aftermarket parts were used in the repairs.
 In these cases, the repair left a loss in value beyond the fact of the accident alone.

-Why Does a Car Have Diminished Value After an Accident?
+Why Does a Car Have Diminished Value?

-The reason for a car's diminished value is purely due to the fact that it has been in an accident.
-Once your car is listed for sale following an accident, you're facing diminished value.Having been involved in an accident alone has created a diminished resale or trade value compared to other vehicles of the same kind that were never involved in an accident at all.
+The reason for a car's diminished value is purely because it has been in an accident.
+Once your car is listed for sale following an accident, you're facing a lower value.
+Repairing the car won't recover this lost value.